aiyengar2/k8s-docs/docs/provisioning/00_capi.md

 - User creates a `MachineDeployment`, `MachineSet`, `Machine`, or `Cluster` CR referencing one or more provider CRs that the user also creates, like `<Infrastructure>MachineTemplate`, `<Infrastructure>Machine`, `<Infrastructure>Cluster`, or `<Infrastructure>ControlPlane` by running a single command like `clusterctl generate cluster [name] --kubernetes-version [version] | kubectl apply -f -`
 - The provider detects the creation of its own CRs and does some action. **CAPI watches the provider CRs, but does no action till the provider is done**
 - Once the provider is done processing, the provider updates **certain, well-defined CAPI fields** on its own CRs and the CAPI controllers spring into action; on detecting that change in the provider CRs referenced by a CAPI CR, they **copy over the values of those CAPI fields** from the provider CR to the CAPI CR and persist the modified CAPI CR onto the cluster
-- Once the CAPI CR's is re-enqueued by the CAPI controllers on detecting the update to the CAPI resource, CAPI is able to continue the provisioning process until the next "hand-off"
+- On detecting the update to the CAPI resource for those well-defined CAPI fields, CAPI is able to continue the provisioning process until the next "hand-off"

 ```mermaid
 graph TD